 Attending a Maui luau is one of the most memorable things to do in Maui with kids.
 The tropical setting, the exotic music and the exquisite food all contribute to the magical atmosphere.
 The Wailele Polynesian Lu’au in the Westin Maui is one of the most celebrated ones on the island.
 What a great experience to share as a family and the perfect ending for your Maui day trip.

-Looking for more things to do in Maui with kids?
+Map of things to do in Maui with kids

 What are your favorite Maui family activities?

 Have you been to the Valley Isle before?
 Then tell us all about your top things to do in Maui with kids or your favorite Maui day trip.
 Please do!
-We always love having plenty of reasons to return to our favorite destinations.
+We would love an excuse for a second Hawaii island hopping adventure.

 Disclosure: This article contains affiliate links.
 For more information, visit the Disclaimer page.